Abu Haritha: Story

 According to Islamic sources, Muhammad sent Bishop Abdul Haris Ibn Alqama a letter during the ninth year of Hijra, inviting the Bishop's Christian followers to embrace the teachings of Islam.
 The letter read: "In the name the Lord of Abraham, Isaac and Jacob … I invite you all to worship God instead of worshiping his creatures, so that you may come out of the guardianship of the creatures of Allah and take place under the guardianship of Allah himself…"

 In response to that letter, a delegation of sixty Christian men, including 24 from noble families from Najran, travelled to meet with Muhammad in Medina between 21 and 25 of Dhu'l-Hijja 10 A.H. / 22 to 26 March 632 A.D. [specific dates contested].
-The delegation was headed by three notables, Bishop Abu Haritha Bin Alqamah (in charge of religious affairs), Abdul Maseeh Al-Aqib (in charge of princehood and government affairs) and Al-Aiham As-Saiyid (in charge of educational and political affairs).
+The delegation was headed by three notables, Bishop Abu Haritha Bin Alqamah (in charge of religious affairs), Abd al-Masih al-Aqib (in charge of princehood and government affairs) and Al-Aiham As-Saiyid (in charge of educational and political affairs).

 The discussions of theology began, with the subject eventually turning to Jesus, the Messiah, and the question of defining what and who Jesus is understood to be.
 Muhammad preached to them and requested they accept Islam.
 The Christians, however, were not convinced and responded with their explanations of Christ being divine.

 Because of the Christian's refusal to accept Muhammad's demand to acknowledge his prophetic message of Jesus, the call to invoke a curse was initiated by Muhammad.

 According to the traditional account, after being unable to resolve the conflict over who Jesus is, the following verses known as the "Verse of Mubahalah" are believed to have been revealed to Muhammad: